FishChipos/Group-4-Go-FinproProgdas-CityPlanner/README.md

 ### Project Dependencies

-This project requires ncurses (for the terminal UI) and make (to build the project).
+This project requires make (to build the project).

 It is recommended to use the MSYS2 MinGW-w64 installation for the gcc compiler.